This feature is available on Postman Enterprise plans. For more information, see the pricing page.

 You can create a runner when configuring a monitor or from Runner settings.

 To create a runner when configuring a monitor, follow the steps to create or edit a monitor.
-Under Runners, select Manually Select then click Add icon Add Runner.
+Under Runners, click Add Runner.

-To create a runner from Runner settings, click your profile icon in the upper right corner, click your organization name, then click Runners in the left sidebar.
-Click Add runner in the upper right of Runner settings.
+To create a runner from the Runner settings, click your profile icon in the Postman header, click your organization or team name, and then click Runners in the left sidebar.
+Click Add Runner in the upper right.

 To create a runner, do the following: